Skip to content

 Somer

 I hear you.
 That replay loop is brutal.
-It’s your mind trying to “fix” something that’s already over.
-Can I ask, was it the thing itself that landed badly, or is it the part of you that needs to seem competent that’s hurting right now?
+Your mind trying to “fix” something that’s already over, like rerunning a scene to see if it ends differently.
+It never does, but the rerunning keeps happening.
+Was it the thing itself that landed badly, or is it the part of you that needs to seem competent that’s hurting right now?

 Both, I guess.
 But mostly the second one.